 POSSIBLE NEW ELECTRIC RATE STRUCTURE.

-A SYSTEM WOULD BE SELF-REGULATING.
+A GREEN RATE-STRUCTURE WOULD BE SELF-REGULATING.

 WOULD BE MOTIVATED TO SAVE ELECTRICITY.